TulaUnogi/bat-choice-clothing/README.md

 ## Technology used

-- Html - for page structure
+- Html 5 - for page structure
-- CSS - for custom styling
+- CSS 3 - for custom styling
-- Python - for the backend
+- Python 3- for the backend
-- Javascript - used acrossed the website
+- JavaScript - for Stripe Elements and contact form
+- jQuery - for simplified JavaScript handling in templates
 - Django - framework used to build this project
 - Jinja - templating language rendering logic within html documents
-- Bootstrap 5 - front end framework used by me alongside Django, helps with fast and efficient styling
+- Bootstrap 4 - front end framework used by me alongside Django, helps with fast and efficient styling
-- Heroku PostgreSQL - used as the database
+- ElephantSQL - used as the database
 - Font Awesome - for various icons used acrossed the website
-- Google Fonts- for fonts used acrossed the website
+- Google Fonts - for fonts used acrossed the website
 - GitHub - for storing the code and for the projects Kanban
 - Heroku - for hosting and deployement of this project
-- Cloudinary - hosting the static files
+- Amazon Web Services (AWS) - hosting the static files
 - Git - version control tool
 - Stripe - for making payments